M5ez/M5ez/README.md

 ## Getting started

 M5ez is an Arduino library.
-Simply put the M5ez directory in your Arduino libraries directory, restart the IDE and start programming.
+To start using it with the Arduino IDE:

+* Choose Sketch -> Include Library -> Manage Libraries...
+* Type m5ez into the search box.
+* Click the row to select the library.
+* Click the Install button to install the library.

+in File -> Examples you will now see an M5ez heading down under "Examples from custom libraries"

 You'll have your first application on the screen in no time.
-(Or start with one of the sketches below in the "Menus" section of the documentation, or the demo program from the video which is in the "Examples" directory of the library.
+You can also start with one of the sketches below in the "Menus" section of the documentation.

 ### Important note: